lakesoft/LKBadgeView/README.md

 ![](https://github.com/lakesoft/LKBadgeView/raw/master/Docs/0007.png)

-the outline property should be YES when you use outline.
+The outline property should be YES when you use outline.
 If the property is no, then the outline does not be drawn.
 Outline has color property and width property.

 	@property (nonatomic, retain) UIColor* outlineColor;
 	@property (nonatomic, assign) CGFloat outlineWidth;